Mumbai FC: Defunction

-Facing the financial problems since 2010, Mumbai FC was relegated from the I-League in 2017, and consequently decided to shut down rather than playing the second division.
+Facing financial problems since 2010, Mumbai FC was relegated from the I-League in 2017, and consequently decided to shut down rather than playing the second division.
 USports CEO Supratik Sen confirmed their interest in playing the I-League from Mumbai after the success of Mumbai FC for a decade.

 "We feel that football in Mumbai has tremendous potential and it’s imperative that we have a team in the I-League.
 Just when fans started coming to the stadium in large numbers for the I-League games, Mumbai FC got relegated and the city didn't have a team in the league anymore", Sen said.
 Later in 2019, the club was made defunct.

-Crest
+Crest & colours

 The Club crest consists of a shield with a yellow figurine of a footballer in front of the Gateway of India.

-Colours

 The colours of Mumbai FC are yellow and blue, which are derived from the club crest.
-The home kit consists of a yellow jersey with yellow shorts and blue socks while the away kit consists of an orange jersey and white shorts and black socks.
+The home kit consists of a yellow jersey with yellow shorts and blue socks while the away kit consists of an orange jersey and white shorts and black socks; the reason why they were nicknamed "yellow submarines".

 Home stadium

 Since being promoted to the I-League in 2008, Mumbai FC has used the Cooperage Ground as its home ground, which has a seating capacity of 5,000 spectators.
-They also used the stadium for MDFA Elite Division matches.
+They also used the stadium for MDFA Elite Division (now known as Mumbai Mumbai Premier League) matches.

 From 2011–12 onwards till 2013–14, the club along with local rivals Air India played their home fixtures at the Balewadi Sports Complex in Pune.
 The club returned to its original and newly renovated Cooperage Stadium in Mumbai from the 2014–15 season.

 During the 2010–11 I-League season, Rajarshi Shahu Stadium in Kolhapur, hosted numerous matches of Mumbai teams due to unavailability of Cooperage Ground.
 Mumbai FC played its home games at this ground throughout the season.

 Rivalry

 Mumbai FC used to have a rivalry with fellow Maharashtra-based club Pune FC, with whom it contested the "Maha derby".
-Both the teams faced each other in yearly competitions like I-League and MDFA Elite League.
+Both the teams faced each other in yearly competitions like I-League and MDFA Elite League (now known as Mumbai Premier League).